Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Transport of ions because of gradients in potential

 The above derivation showed that it is a gradient in chemical potential, of a molecule \textit{i}, that is the driving force for transport of that molecule \textit{i} relative to phases that exert friction on it.
 It is not the osmotic pressure that is the driving force for diffusion, even though that is argued various times in ref.~\cite{Einstein}.
 That is not possible because there is only one osmotic pressure in a mixture of \textit{N} solutes, but all \textit{N} solutes are subject to different driving forces, some towards more dilute regions, some towards more concentrated regions, and that can never be described solely by the gradient in osmotic pressure, because that is a single parameter.
 Though osmotic pressure is not the driving force defining the motion of single solutes, it plays a role in a balance of mechanical forces that describes the flow of fluid as a whole.

 Chemical equilibrium for a certain molecule is the condition that all driving forces on a mole of that species add up to zero (and thus all frictional forces also add up to zero).
 Thus $\partial {\mu}_i / \partial x =0$ (if we only consider the \textit{x}-direction) and thus the chemical potential, ${\mu}_i$, is the same at two nearby positions $x_1$ and $x_2$, i.e., $ \left. {\mu}_i \right|_{x_1} = \left. {\mu}_i \right|_{x_2}$.
-This analysis can be made with the dimensional $\overline{\mu}_i$ or the nondimensional $\mu_i$.
-We reach chemical equilibrium when there is no longer a flux, i.e., the flux $J_i$ is zero.
-Of course there are still transfers, exchanges, of molecules between nearby positions, but the flux is zero, where flux refers to a `net', or total, transport of molecules in one or the other direction.
+This analysis can be made with the dimensional $\overline{\mu}_i$ as well as the nondimensional $\mu_i$.
+We reach chemical equilibrium when there is no longer a flux, i.e., the flux $J_i$ has become zero.
+Of course there are still transfers, exchanges, of molecules between nearby positions, but the flux is zero, where flux refers to a `net,' or total, transport of molecules in one or the other direction.
 It is this net flux which is symbolized by $J_i$.
-Chemical equilibrium is also closely approached when there still is a flux, i.e., $J_i \neq 0$, but we compare two very nearby positions, only a few nm apart, which is relevant for the study of the interface between solution and a (charged) porous material.
+Chemical equilibrium is also closely approached when there still is a flux, i.e., $J_i \neq 0$, as long as we compare two very nearby positions, only a few nm apart, and this situation is relevant for the study of the interface between solution and a (charged) porous material.